-The Pricing Supplement relating to any issuance of specific Notes may provide that it will be the Issuer's intention to allocate (or cause Credit Suisse Group AG or any of its affiliates to allocate) the proceeds from such Notes to the financing and/or refinancing of certain businesses and projects in accordance with the framework agreements relating to green financing (as may be entered into and/or amended from time to time).
-The Issuer, Credit Suisse Group AG or any of its affiliates (as the case may be) will exercise its judgment and sole discretion in determining the businesses and projects that will be financed by the proceeds of any such Notes.
-Such businesses and projects may not meet the Issuer's or Credit Suisse Group AG's or any of its affiliates' (as the case may be) sustainable development goals or relevant framework agreements relating to green financing, as the case may be, or any investor's expectations.
-Furthermore, the Issuer has no contractual obligation to allocate (or cause allocation of) the proceeds of any such Notes to finance particular businesses and projects or to provide annual reports.
-Failure by the Issuer to so allocate (or cause allocation of) the net proceed or report, or the failure of the external assurance provider (if any) to opine on the report's conformity with the Issuer's or Credit Suisse Group AG's or any of its affiliates' (as the case may be) sustainable development goals or the relevant framework agreement relating to green financing, as the case may be, will not trigger any special termination rights.
+The Pricing Supplement relating to any issuance of specific Notes may provide that it will be the Issuer's intention to allocate or reallocate (or cause Credit Suisse Group AG or any of its affiliates to allocate or reallocate) the proceeds from such Notes to the financing and/or refinancing of certain businesses and projects in accordance with the framework agreements relating to green financing (as may be entered into and/or amended from time to time).
+The Issuer, Credit Suisse Group AG or any of its affiliates (as the case may be), based on its project evaluation and selection process, will exercise its judgment and sole discretion in determining the businesses and projects that will be financed by the proceeds of any such Notes.
+Such businesses and projects from time to time may not meet the Issuer's or Credit Suisse Group AG's or any of its affiliates' (as the case may be) sustainable development goals or relevant framework agreements relating to green financing, as the case may be.
+Pending the allocation or reallocation, as the case may be, of the net proceeds of such Notes, the Issuer, Credit Suisse Group AG or any of its affiliates, will invest the balance of the net proceeds, at its own discretion, in cash and/or cash equivalent investments.